-Each installment together with interest as aforesaid excepting the first shall be due and payable at the office of the City Treasurer on the first of October of the year
+Each installment together with interest as aforesaid excepting the first shell be due and payable at the office of the City Treasurer on the first of October of the year when payable.

-RETURN OF CITY TREASURER TO CLERK OF DELIN-
+RETURN OF CITY TREASURER TO CLERK OF DELINQUENT ASSESSMENTS.

 Sec.
-180. If the assessment charged in any special assessment warrant made for any improvement, or the first installment thereof, shall not be paid within thirty days after the publication of said notice by the City Treasurer, and the owner or person interested in the lot or parcel so assessed has neglected to make and file the notice of election and make the first payment as provided by Section 173, the City Treasurer shall return to the City Clerk, a list, duly certified, of the assessments which still remain unpaid, glying in such list the description of the several lots and parcels on which the assessments have not been paid, with the names of the respective owners thereof, if known, and the several amounts assessed therefor.
+185. If the assessment charged in any special assessment warrant made for any improvement, or the first installment thereof, shall not be paid within thirty days after the publication of said notice by the City Treasurer, and the owner or person interested in the lot or parcel so assessed has neglected to make and file the notice of election and make the first payment as provided by Section 178, the City Treasurer shall return to the City Clerk, a list, duly certified, of the assessments, which still remain unpaid, giving in such list the description of the several lots and parcels on which the assessment have not been paid, with the names of the respective owners thereof, if known, and the several amounts assessed therefor.

-CITY CLERK TO TRANSMIT LIST TO COUNTY AUDITOR.
+CITY CERK TO TRANSMIT LIST TO COUNTY AUDITOR.

 Sec.
-181. The City Clerk shall on or before the first day of November, following, cause a statement of the amount of said delinquent assessments, except assessments that have been appealed to the District Court as hereinafter provided, with six per cent annual interest thereon computed from the time said assessments became delinquent to the first day of October, of the year next following the making of said assessments, added thereto, with a description of the several lots and parcels of land on which the same are made, and the names of the respective owners thereof, if known, to be certified to the Auditor of Watonwan County.
-It shall be the duty of the said Auditor to enter the several amounts of said unpaid assessments and interest as aforesaid upon the tax duplicate of the County, at the time said duplicates are made up, and the same for such year ending November first, shall be carried to the tax becoming due or payable in January of the following year, and enforced and collected in the manner provided for the enforcement and collection of state and county taxes under and in accordance with the provisions of the general laws of the State.
+186. The City Clark shall on or before the first day of November, following, cause a statement of the amount of said delinquent assessments, except assessments that have been appealed to the District Court as hereinafter provided, with six percent anmual interest thereon computed from the time said assessments became delinquent to the first day of October, of the year next following the meking of said assessments, added thereto, with a description of the several lots and parcels of land on which the same are made, and the names of the respective owners thereof, if known, to be certified to the Auditor of Jackson County.
+It shall be the duty of the said Auditor to enter the several amounts of said unpaid assessments and interest as aforesaid upon the tax duplicate of the County, at the time said duplicates are made up, and the same for such year ending November first, shall be car-ried to the tax becomming due or payable in January of the following year, and enforced and collected in the manner provided for the enforcement and collection of State and County taxes under and in accordance with the provisions of the general laws of the State.
 Such assessments when collected shall be paid over by the County Treasurer to the City Treasurer.

-The same penalties and interest shall attach and be collected by the County Treasurer on assessments as upon general taxes, which penalties and interest shall belong to the city and be turned over by said Treasurer to the City Treasurer with the assessments.
+The same penalties and interest shall attach and be collected by the County Treasurer on assessments as upon general taxes, which penalties and interest shall belong to the City and be turned over by said Treasurer to the City Treasurer with the assessments.